-Georgia HERO (Helping Educate Reservists and their Offspring) Scholarship Program: If eligible, Georgia HERO Scholarship can provide financial aid to qualifying Georgia National Guard or United States Military Reservists, their spouses, and dependent children who seek a postsecondary education.
+If eligible, Georgia HERO Scholarship can provide financial aid to qualifying Georgia National Guard or United States Military Reservists who served in combat zones and their spouses, and dependent children who seek a postsecondary education.
 The maximum amount awarded to an eligible student is $2000 per award year, and is subject to change during the award year.
 The maximum benefit is four award years for a total not to exceed $8000.
 If eligible, please complete Part A of the application and submit to the Office of Financial Aid along with the required documents.
+The Office of Financial aid will complete Part B of the application and forward the completed application and required documents to Georgia Student Finance Commission (GSFC) for processing.
+The Scholarship is awarded on a first-come, first-served basis and as appropriate funds are available.

 - Must be enrolled full-time at an eligible postsecondary institution